How to Make Collard Greens in a Slow Cooker

 Cooking Collard Greens

-Add the remaining collard greens and allow your green to cook for 3 and a half hours or until your greens have reached your desired tenderness.
+Add the remaining collard greens and allow your greens to cook for 3 and a half hours or until your greens have reached your desired tenderness.

 Step 3: Finishing the Collard Greens